anp-scp/django-to-rest/README.md

         return self.choice_text
 ```

-1. Import the decorator from the library
-2. Note the way decorator is used
-3. Note the way decorator is used

 Note the use of the decorators.
 We just need to use the decorator and all the views and serializers would be created during startup.
 But apart from from that, we need one more line to add in `urls.py` of the project (not any app) as shown below:
 ```py title="urls.py" linenums="1"
 from to_rest import utils